davidgewirtz/my-private-site/readme.txt

 = More Features and Settings =

+* New in 3.2: You can now hide the admin bar from the front-end for logged-in users.
+This feature works whether the site is set to private or not
 * Supports WordPress Networks ("Multisite"), with Network-wide Settings planned for a future version
 * A separate Setting is provided for hiding or revealing Site Home without the need to enter its URL
 * Supports Custom Login and Registration pages at URLs different than the standard WordPress Login and Registration URLs